Enhancing Table Reasoning with Deterministic Table-State Rewards: Related Work

-World model reasoning has been widely studied in visual and multimodal domains, focusing on perception, representation learning, and the flow of information across reasoning steps \cite{10.5555/3737916.3740687, liu2024llavanext, basu2024understanding, liu2024vmamba, sarch2025grounded,wang2025vagen}.
-Similar ideas have also been explored in code generation to improve intermediate program states reasoning \cite{faircodegenteam2025cwmopenweightsllmresearch}.
-These developments motivate applying world-model perspectives to structured reasoning over tables.
-In TableQA, interactive methods have started to incorporate related components, such as tabular grounding \cite{wang2024chainoftable, yang2025triples, hollmann2025tabular, qu2025tabicl}, causal tracing and interpretability \cite{yang2025causality}, and self-correction in multi-turn interactions \cite{nguyen2025interpretable, yang2025tablegptr1advancingtabularreasoning}.
-Techniques like Mix-SC \cite{liu-etal-2024-rethinking} further improve robustness by aggregating multiple reasoning trajectories through voting and test-time scaling.
-Despite these advances, current approaches lack quantitative evaluation of exact table states, leaving quality estimation over table reasoning trajectories largely unexplored.
-We address this gap with \ourmodel{} to evaluate agent's action at both action and trajectory levels.
+\textbf{Trajectory optimization in table reasoning.} State-based reasoning is widely studied in visual and multimodal domains that focus on perception, representation learning and the flow of information across reasoning steps~\cite{10.5555/3737916.3740687, liu2024llavanext, basu2024understanding, liu2024vmamba, sarch2025grounded,wang2025vagen,kwok2026tabqaworldoptimizingmultimodalreasoning}.
+Similar ideas have also been explored in code generation to improve reasoning over intermediate program states~\cite{faircodegenteam2025cwmopenweightsllmresearch}.
+These developments motivate applying world model perspectives to structured reasoning over tables.
+In table reasoning, interactive methods have started to incorporate related components, such as tabular grounding~\cite{wang2024chainoftable, yang2025triples, hollmann2025tabular, qu2025tabicl}, causal tracing and interpretability~\cite{yang2025cit}, and self-correction in multi-turn interactions~\cite{nguyen2025interpretable, yang2025tablegptr1advancingtabularreasoning}.
+Techniques like Mix-SC~\cite{liu-etal-2024-rethinking} further improve robustness by aggregating multiple reasoning trajectories through voting and TTS.
+Recent RL frameworks further optimize trajectory~\cite{wang2025ragenunderstandingselfevolutionllm,zhang2026starpostabilityaugmentedreinforcementpolicy} by incorporating correctness annotations in table reasoning~\cite{zou2026tattoo}.
+Despite these advances, current approaches lack stepwise quantitative evaluation of exact table states, leaving quality estimation over table reasoning trajectories largely unexplored.
+We address this gap with \ourmodel{} by evaluating intermediate table states at both local transition and complete trajectory level.